fauzanadrivano/Bot-Create-Email-CV/README.md

 ## Languages Supported

-*Indonesian, English, Spanish, French, Hindi, Russian, Italian, Portuguese, Arabic, Mandarin
+ - Indonesian, English, Spanish, French, Hindi, Russian, Italian, Portuguese, Arabic, Mandarin

+## Acknowledgements
+- Streamlit: For providing a simple yet powerful framework for creating web applications in Python.
+- Google PaLM: For the generative AI capabilities to create emails and CVs.
+- Google Translate: For the multilingual translation features.